HansSCHR/bacterial_enrichment_mosquito/README.md

-This project describes the bioinformatic reproductible workflow related to the paper "**Filtration- and lysis-based bacterial enrichment procedures differentially improve mosquito midgut microbiota analyses**".
+This project describes the bioinformatics reproducible workflow related to the paper "**Filtration- and lysis-based bacterial enrichment procedures differentially improve mosquito midgut microbiota analyses**".

 # Download metagenomes

-Raw sequences can be accessed in the Europe Nucleotide Archive database (ENA): Study accession number **PRJEB96753**.
+Raw sequences can be accessed in the European Nucleotide Archive database (ENA): Study accession number **PRJEB96753**.

 We analyzed 9 samples of pooled midguts from *Aedes aegypti* females (Paea strain) reported here: